Skip to content

 image

-The Web layer accesses the backend Auth and System services via a gateway.
-The Web frontend is built with Vue, and the backend is developed in Java.
+The Web layer accesses the backend Auth and System services through the gateway.
+The Web is developed using Vue, while the backend is developed in Java.

 image